1027243334/turtlesim/src/turtlesim_msg/README.md

 `touch showInfo.cpp`

+You should copy my code to these files.
 These two cpp files contains a lot of knowledge about how to use custom message and services.
 In my project, I don't send the message to another node.
 In actual use, custom messages are used for node-topic communication to facilitate the transmission of a group of data at one time.

+After coding, you should edit *CMakefile.txt* file to generate executable files and link libraries.

+`
+add_executable(add_two_floats_server src/add_two_floats_server.cpp)
+target_link_libraries(add_two_floats_server ${catkin_LIBRARIES})

+add_executable(showInfo src/showInfo.cpp)
+target_link_libraries(showInfo ${catkin_LIBRARIES})
+`

 ## Step 5: Run the files